Let’s create your Interior Design!

 You best choose a color scheme and stick with a neutral base to settle the look.
 Beyond that, you can add colored and textured solids.
 As well as tassels, patterns, and trims.

-English Country Design Style
+English Country Design Interior Styles

 The English country style is a combination of rustic interior and floral printed thick cushioned sofas.
 All arranged int one relaxed more informal setting.